Construction & Property Accountants

 Why Griffin Chapman?

 The combination of events in this sector are infinite but by already representing many clients in this area of specialism means that, over the years, we have experience with all the main issues that can be faced.
-This breadth of experience and knowledge helps us to assist in an efficient way to help our client navigate each challenge as it arises.
+This breadth of experience and knowledge helps us to assist in an efficient way to help our clients navigate each challenge as it arises.
 Every project and client is different but having the tools at our disposal to drill down into the details means we can advise how best to structure the business and obtain the best outcomes.

 Areas such as CIS and VAT are particularly complicated when it comes to land and property, so building a good understanding of our clients is essential to forewarn of possible outcomes.
 The difference between budgeting with or without a VAT consequence can be the difference between cementing a profit or not on some projects.